 Similar to Type IV in frequency of fractures and skeletal deformity

-Enlarged areas of bone where fractures have occurred – or even where fractures have not
+Enlarged areas of bone where fractures have happened–or even where fractures have not

-Forearm movement can be restricted; dislocations can occur
+Forearm movement can be restricted; dislocations can happen

 Moderate in severity